Playing It Safe on Halloween

 Don't Go It Alone

 It's best to trick-or-treat with family members or friends.
 It's also a good idea to have a grownup with you.
-If you have one, a cellphone can be another handy item to have with you.
+If you have a cellphone, it can be another handy item to have with you.
 That way, you can check in with a parent or call for help, if needed.
 Don't look down at the phone if you're crossing a street or driveway.

 When trick-or-treating, don't go inside a stranger's home.
 Sometimes a person might invite you in for a treat, but you can just say that your mom or dad asked you not to go inside anyone's house.
 (Likewise, never go up to or into a stranger's car even if the person offers you a Halloween treat.)